 John Luttrell is a Partner at CFOs2GO and consults with DayOne Baby.
 He leads the CFOs2GO Turnarounds & Crisis Management and Balance Sheet Management Practices

 John has spent his management career primarily as CFO of small market capitalization and public companies with sales ranging between $50 million to $6 billion.
 John’s areas of expertise include balance sheet management issues, including cash flow crisis management, inventory optimization, fixed asset utilization assessment and lender negotiations both on originating loans and loans with compliance violations.
 With prior operating management experience John also has an expertise in rapid implementation of performance improvement measures.

 As a practicing Internationally Board Certified Lactation Consultant (IBCLC) for 20 years, Nancy has a deep understanding of the clinical and emotional needs of breastfeeding women.
 She has applied this knowledge to developing and implementing a successful corporate lactation program to extend this support nationally into the workplace.
 Nancy is in a unique position to understand both the needs of the employer and the breastfeeding employee.
 DayOne Baby provides a turn-key solution to increase both retention of women in the workplace and breastfeeding duration of working mothers.

-Partner: John Luttrell Practice Group: Balance Sheet Management, Small Business, Turnarounds and Crisis Management Topics: Accounting, Benefits, Employee, financial assessments, Manufacturing, Professional Services, Recruiting, ROI
+Partner: John Luttrell Practice Group: Corporate Finance and Transformation, Small Business, Turnarounds and Crisis Management Topics: Accounting, Benefits, Employee, financial assessments, Manufacturing, Professional Services, Recruiting, ROI